Skip to Content

 If you’re stuck in the snow, there are some things you can try to free your vehicle.
 One of the most important is getting your tires traction.
 If your tires are stuck, you can either use a jack or place a foot mat under them.
 Or, you can try using the escaper, which is an oversized rough cut chisel.
 If the escaper doesn’t work, you can try rock salt, which will make it easier to get your truck unstuck.

-READ ALSO: How to Hotwire a Dodge Truck?
+READ ALSO: Where to Rent a Truck?

 Another way to free your truck is by turning off traction control.
 This will allow you to spin the tires, which will give you more traction.
 This method works particularly well if you have front wheel drive.
 You may also want to use the block of wood under the rear passenger side wheel.
 If you can’t find a tire pump, you can use branches or rubber car mats.
 In any case, make sure your exhaust is clear.